Robert Kaplow: Me and Orson Welles

-Writing letters to a house
+The Watcher

+The 2022 Netflix show The Watcher, based on a real-life incident that occurred in Kaplow's hometown of Westfield, features a character loosely based on Kaplow named Roger Kaplan, portrayed by Michael Nouri, who is presented as a suspect of being the author of the mysterious letters.

-Kaplow admitted that he had written admiring letters to a Victorian house on the north side of Westfield.
-His students recalled, “He had this idea to start writing letters to the house — not the occupants but to the house.”
+Kaplow became associated with the case after he admitted to having written admiring letters to a Victorian house on the north side of Westfield, around the time "The Watcher" was sending letters obsessed with another house in the same town.
+Kaplow's students recalled, "He had this idea to start writing letters to the house – not the occupants but to the house."
 He eventually befriended the family who lived there; they even let him housesit once.

+No actual connection between Kaplow and the real-life "The Watcher" has been proven.